la-nacion-del-fuego/BlackHole-MasiveSun/README.md

 - We calculate the distance using the Pythagorean theorem and we will be integrating the super massive star with respect to the black hole so that the direction of the path is correct.
 - Things that are necessary to mention is that the cycle with which we are working serves to see the movement of the particles with the passage of the iterations and the graph that our programmer will show will be of three dimensions and we will not be working with an acceleration, only it will be the speed that we will include.
 - we will have a trajectory change function called updateposition that will be in charge of updating the position with respect to the trajectory that is taking.
 The speed of "VY Canis Majoris" (super massive star) will always be the same when approaching and moving away from the black hole, its mass will only decrease due to the accretion effect.
-- We will also implement the updateMass class where we will work with the exchange of matter between Cagitario and Canis when it falls into its gravitational potential.
+- We will also implement the updateMass class where we will work with the exchange of matter between Sagittarius and Canis when it falls into its gravitational potential.
 - Finally we will implement the **plot class** to trace the trajectory of "VY canis A *".
 ## Outcome and Prints